5% off for all Military, Senior Citizens, Law Enforcement and Veterans

 • Maintain proper grading and drainage around the property

-• Avoid introducing debris into drains or septic systems
+• Avoid introducing debris into drains

 • Repair minor issues before they escalate